GJDuck/EnvFuzz/README.md

 Note that interactions stored in the `out/RECORD.pcap.gz` file can be viewed using Wireshark.

-EFuzz Technical Information
+EnvFuzz Technical Information
 ---------------------------

-EFuzz uses [E9Patch](https://github.com/GJDuck/e9patch) to statically rewrite all `syscall` instructions in `libc`.
+EnvFuzz uses [E9Patch](https://github.com/GJDuck/e9patch) to statically rewrite all `syscall` instructions in `libc`.

 * https://github.com/GJDuck/e9patch